 “Let me answer this question.
 I am a local here and I can work anytime after 10 a.m.”

-4. Common First Interview Questions – Why do you want to join this company?
+Why do you want to join this company?

-This question is asked to determine that you have performed background research about the company before appearing for an interview.
+This question is asked to determine whether you have performed background research about the company before appearing for an interview.
 You must also be aware of the important details related to the role you have applied for.